-The Planning & Zoning Commission should review the Comprehensive Plan to evaluate priorities, identify completed actions, and target upcoming efforts.
-A report on the findings of the Planning & Zoning Commission should then be prepared by City staff and presented to the City Council.
+Each year, City staff should request an item on the Planning and Zoning Commission's agenda to review the Comprehensive Plan and associated plans (e.g., Park Master Plan, Thoroughfare Plan, and Capital Improvement Plan) to evaluate priorities, identify completed actions, and target upcoming efforts.
+A status report on the findings of the Planning and Zoning Commission should then be prepared by City staff and presented to the City Council before June 1 of each year to allow sufficient time for review prior to preparation of the City's annual budget.
 Those items that appear to need specific attention should be examined in more detail, and changes and/or additions should be made accordingly.
 By such periodic, consistent reevaluations, the Plan will remain functional, and will continue to give civic leaders effective guidance in decision-making.
-Periodic reviews of the Plan should include consideration of the following:
+Periodic status report reviews of the Plan should include consideration of the following:

-- The City's progress in implementing the Plan; - · Changes in conditions that form the basis of the Plan; - · Adjustments needed related to capital expenditures; - Changes to the City's regulations or programs; - Adjustments of Comprehensive Plan priorities; and - Changes in State laws.
+- The City's progress in implementing the Plan; - · Changes in conditions that form the basis of the Plan; - Adjustments needed related to capital expenditures; - Changes to the City's regulations or programs; - · Adjustments of Comprehensive Plan priorities; and - Changes in State laws.